Nursing (NURS) 530

 Unit 4: Nurse Practitioner Role Implementation and Evaluation

 In this final unit of NURS 530, you will consider your future as a nurse practitioner.
 In this unit, you will study issues related to implementation of the nurse practitioner role, including phases of role development, administrative support for the role and evaluation of nurse practitioner practice.

-Students must achieve a composite course grade of 60% in order to pass the course.
-Note that the composite course grade is calculated using the mark attained on the first writing of the comprehensive examination, regardless of the mark attained on a rewrite of the examination
+The assessment structure for NURS 530 is based on the following course activities, with the percentage weighting of each activity as indicated.
+Your final grade for the course will be a composite mark based on your performance on these course activities.
+You must achieve a composite course grade of 70% in order to pass the course.
+Note that the composite course grade is calculated using the mark attained on the first writing of the comprehensive examination, regardless of the mark attained on a rewrite of the examination.

 |Assignment 1 Overview of the Project Proposal||20%|

-In order to be eligible to receive a passing grade for NURS 530, students must achieve a minimum mark of 65% on conference participation, a minimum combined mark of 65% on the two written assignments, and a minimum mark of 70% (70/100 or 24.5/35) on the comprehensive examination.
+In order to be eligible to receive a passing grade for NURS 530, you must achieve a minimum mark of 70% on conference participation, a minimum average mark of 70% on the two written assignments, and a minimum mark of 70% on the comprehensive exam.

 Conference Participation (10%)

 Feedback regarding conference participation will be ongoing.
 Quality of input (not quantity) is the goal.
 Feedback will focus on the student's ability to provide organized and original contributions that reflect analysis and synthesis of the material presented.Participation Criteria